 Educator Sarah J. Donovan wrote an article for the ALAN Review about sports in YA literature and provides classroom exercises related to my novel and several others: www.alan-ya.org/wp-content/uploads/2014/11/i52-57-ALAN-Winter1819.pdf

 Grief and loss are universal, but people respond differently and sometimes in ways that are confusing or unexpected.
-If you are grieving or want to be able to help someone who is grieving, here are some resources:
+If you are grieving or want to help someone who is grieving, here are some resources:

 * My poem, Daughter (Dis)connected, was published in the January edition of Literary Mama.
 Take some time to check out the other writing on the site too!